Victorivus/MLTrail/README.md

 ### Scraping
 - [X] BUG: for some races, control point code is not unique since it gets revisited in different laps (e.g. event 'tapalpa23', 2023, 'enigma')
 - [X] Scraped timestamps are different (there is no day added and it gets back to 00:00:00 after 24h in race)
-- [ ] There is a bug where if a time is missing and it is interpolated from previous (default) or next runner, it might be less than the previous checkpoint and we would then add 24h to this time --> It is highly improbable, we will leave it for now.
+- [ ] BUG: If a time is missing and it is interpolated from previous (default) or next runner, it might be less than the previous checkpoint and we would then add 24h to this time --> It is highly improbable, we will leave it for now.
+FOUND a case: 84th in 646. trailnloue 2019 - 76km2j, before last control point.
 - [X] Get the name of the checkpoints from the website.
 - [X] Set objective directly by time and not by position.
 - [X] Get a list of available races in LiveTrail.